fabriziosalmi/youtube-dl-snippets/README.md

 ## Setup

-You can have youtube-dl working on your Mac in many ways but here we're using `brew`
+You can have youtube-dl working on your Mac in many ways.
+I'm using `brew` for this repository.

 1. install **brew**